 Category Archives: India

-Beneficiaries stories : India
+Beneficiaries stories: India

-Discover the stories of three indian farmers that have (re)introducted some NUS into their fields.
+Discover the stories of three Indian farmers that have (re)introducted some NUS into their fields.

-Strengthen the awareness, availability and practices of NUS in West Bengal, India
+Strengthening awareness, availability and practices of NUS in West Bengal, India

 During the month of May 2022, several activities to promote NUS took place in India among the farmers as well as the general public.
-Experimental trials were launched, and various events took place that allowed to raise awareness among the indigenous NUS crops as well as events like the Participatory Market Chain Approach (PMCA) which support the connections among participants involved in the process of NUS development.

 Kickoff visit in India